utk-dev/feather/README.md

 Q: Something doesn't look right on my page.
 What do I do? <br>
 A: You can always write your own styles on top of _Feather_.

+Q: Is featherCSS related to featherJS?
+A: Hell NO!
+Do not associate my artwork with that garbage framework.

 Q: I want more elements styled by feather. <br>
 A: Stop whining, do it yourself.